ACNE SCAR TREATMENT SINGAPORE

 Protocol matching

 Dr Samantha proposes a modality combination matched to the scar-type distribution.
-Sequencing logic (Pico first, RF later) + 4-6 session course structure + pricing transparent.
+Sequencing logic, course structure, and pricing are discussed clearly before treatment is chosen.

 3. Step 3, varies